-Job and internship search networking is the process of developing a list of contacts for the purpose of gathering information about a job, internship or a profession.
-The process of establishing relationships with people, exchanging information and ideas and working together for future mutually beneficial exchanges, make networking one of the most successful ways to find a job or internship.
+In addition to informational interviews, there are a variety of ways to network professionally.
+Internship and job search networking is the process of developing a list of contacts for the purpose of gathering information about a job, internship or profession.
+The process of establishing relationships with people, exchanging information and ideas and working together for future mutually beneficial exchanges makes networking one of the most successful ways to find an internship or job.

 SOCIAL MEDIA NETWORKING

-Increasingly, job seekers and employers are using social media to connect.
-There are a variety of professional sites, including one of the most popular, LinkedIn.
-Your online presence is important whether or not you are actively seeking to connect with professionals using social media.
-Read more tips for using social media with your job or internship search.
+Job seekers and employers use social media to connect.
+There are a variety of sites, including one of the most popular professional sites, LinkedIn.
+Read more tips for using social media with your internship or job search.

-Be sure to send follow-up thank you notes to your contacts to show your appreciation and increase your chances of developing productive relationships.
+Be sure to send follow-up thank you notes to your contacts, when appropriate, to show your appreciation and increase your chances of developing productive relationships.
 If you have not done so by this point, also connect with your in-person contacts on LinkedIn.
 This online follow-up will allow you to stay connected with your contacts.